Carl Wuras: Missionary career

 Wuras arrived in South Africa from Berlin in 1836 as a member of the second group of missionaries sent out by the BMS.
-His first posting was at Bethany, Free State (Bethanien), the first and oldest BMS missionary station in South Africa, where he was tasked to take over from five predecessors that had been dimissed due to internal organisational strife.
+His first posting was at Bethany, Free State (Bethanien), the first and oldest BMS missionary station in South Africa, where he was tasked to take over from five predecessors that had been dismissed due to internal organisational strife.
 In 1839 he was joined by another BMS missionary, August Wilhelm Winter, who would go on to establish another BMS mission at Pniel in the Orange Free State, before returning to Germany in 1851 due to ill health.
 August's children, including missionary Johannes August Winter, all returned to South Africa after receiving their education in Germany.

 Nicolaas Waterboer.
 Leader of the Griqua People of Griqualand West in the Cape.
 A photograph of the elderly leader from the 1890s.

 For the next 50 years Wuras worked amongst the Griqua people (Korana) around Bethany and Pniel, being credited with "setting the Berlin Mission Station on its feet".
 During his early ministry at Bethany, Wuras worked with Gert Cloete, a Korana interpreter and one of the mission’s first converts, who is believed to have provided the core of the input for Wuras’s later translation of the Christian catechism into the !Ora language.